dqops/dqo/docs/reference/sensors/column/integrity-column-sensors.md

 ## foreign key not match count
-Column level sensor that calculates the count of values that does not match values in column of another table.
+Column level sensor that calculates the count of values that does not match values in a column of another dictionary table.

 **Sensor summary**